marobeck/mCal2/README.md

+A multiplatform calendar app based on the concept of taskblocks, ideal for organizing projects and habits.

 # Objectives

 As I accumulate projects, I found that my tasks no longer were independent of each other, they were all for some larger goal.
 However most project management software is designed for very long term projects with a strict end product.
 Taskblocks warps the concept of a project into any broad catagory, a task block, including concrete projects such as a game, to indefinite groups such as health.
 To account for this habit tracking is built directly into each task block.